Learn More: Health Declaration

 The passengers must print and sign the generated document, this will be requested and examined by the airline/marine company and will be collected by health monitoring upon arrival in Tunisia.

-All non-vaccinated passengers 12 years old and older must have a negative COVID-19 PCR test performed no more than 48 hours or a rapid antigen test performed no more than 24 hours prior to departure for Tunisia.
-Fully vaccinated travelers are exempt from both testing and quarantine requirements.
+All unvaccinated passengers 12 years old and older must have a negative COVID-19 PCR test performed no more than 48 hours or a rapid antigen test performed no more than 24 hours prior to departure for Tunisia.
+Fully vaccinated travelers are exempt from quarantine requirements.

 Passengers must download the Track and Trace contact tracing application and use it during their stay in the country.